fabianlindfors/restate/README.md

 }
 ```

-It works and we get a beautiful order back!
+It works and we get a nice order back!
 Here you see both the `amount` field, which we specified in `Order.rst`, but also `id` and `state`.
 These are fields which are automatically added for all models.

 ### Querying orders